agoutsmedt/biblionetwork/README.md

 uses the `biblio_coupling()` function which is the most general function of the package.
-This function calculates the number of references that different articles share together, as well as the coupling angle value of edges in a bibliographic coupling network (Sen and Gan, 1983), from a direct citation data frame.
+This function calculates the number of references that different articles share together, as well as the coupling angle value of edges in a bibliographic coupling network [Sen and Gan](#ref-sen1983) ([1983](#ref-sen1983)), from a direct citation data frame.
 This is a standard way to build bibliographic coupling network using Salton’s cosine measure: it divides the number of references that two articles share by the rootsquare of the product of both articles bibliography lengths.
 It avoids giving too much importance to articles with a large bibliography.

 The output is an edges data frame linking nodes together (see the `from` and `to` columns) with a weight for each edge being the coupling angle